kubedb/docs/docs/guides/percona-xtradb/configuration/using-pod-template/index.md

 perconaxtradb.kubedb.com/sample-pxc created
 ```

 Now, wait a few minutes.
-KubeDB operator will create necessary PVC, statefulset, services, secret etc. If everything goes well, we will see that a pod with the name `sample-pxc` has been created.
+KubeDB operator will create necessary PVC, petset, services, secret etc. If everything goes well, we will see that a pod with the name `sample-pxc` has been created.

-Check that the statefulset's pod is running
+Check that the petset's pod is running

 ```bash
 $ kubectl get pod -n demo